find your perfect postgrad program

 Masters Degree in Sociology

 As a social science, sociology is intimately concerned with how people, their systems of living, and organised society work.
 It is a research-based discipline, and undertaking a masters in the subject gives a lot of scope to the individual to tailor their learning to their particular interest.
+Social science is all around us – from how we grew up, were afforded life, and chose paths depending on our environments – and learning about it can make a big social impact.

-Areas of study
+Areas of study in sociology

-Social inequality: Students of social inequality look at factors that affect opportunities for members of a society.
+Social inequality: Students of social inequality will look at factors that affect opportunities for members of a society.
 These factors can include class, finance, ethnicity and political status.
 Students may analyse the effect of inequality, such as how unemployment or social exclusion impacts upon health, culture and political engagement.

 Media: As one of the primary means by which a society communicates on a large scale, the media is an important area of study within the sociology discipline.
-Masters students could conduct research into how the spheres of media and politics interact, how access to a variety of media affects a culture’s political views, or how new media such as the internet is impacting on the democratisation of media.
+Masters students may conduct research into how the spheres of media and politics interact, how access to a variety of media affects a culture’s political views, or how new media such as the internet is impacting on the democratisation of media.

-Most universities offer Masters Degrees in Sociology as a taught postgraduate course.
+Most universities offer masters degrees in sociology as a taught postgraduate course.
 However, alongside tuition from skilled lecturers, students are also likely to undertake practical research, particularly for their concluding thesis, and this may involve qualitative or quantitative research and practical data gathering.
-A typical course at a UK university will be one year full time or two years part time.
-Most courses are campus-based, but some institutions may offer distance-learning options.

-Student case studies
+Sociology student case studies

 How these areas of study can be tailored to an individual’s interests can be seen in these case studies of current students.